zeroibc/my-mac-os/README.md

 - I now run most applications in full screen and switch between them with [Karabiner](https://wiki.nikitavoloboev.xyz/macOS/apps/karabiner/karabiner.html).

 #### [Paprika Recipe Manager](https://itunes.apple.com/us/app/paprika-recipe-manager-3/id1303222628?ls=1&mt=12)
-- Use the app to fully plan any meal or recipe I want to make throughout the day as well as [collect recipes](https://github.com/nikitavoloboev/recipes#readme) and manage my shoppping list.
+- Use the app to fully plan any meal or recipe I want to make throughout the day as well as [collect recipes](https://github.com/nikitavoloboev/recipes#readme) and manage my shopping list.

 ### Code
 #### [VS Code](https://github.com/Microsoft/vscode) - Code editor
-- My favourite editor that I use to write code in.
+- My favorite editor that I use to write code in.
 I use [many extensions](https://wiki.nikitavoloboev.xyz/text-editors/vs-code/vs-code-extensions.html) for it.
 - My config for it can be found [here](https://github.com/nikitavoloboev/dotfiles/blob/master/vscode/settings.json).
 - I use [Monokai Octagon](https://www.monokai.pro/vscode/) theme with [Fira Code](https://github.com/tonsky/FiraCode) font.
 Here is how it looks: